LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 was chosen as it suggests an arrow, similar to the syntax used in other languages such as OCaml and Haskell to connect lambda parameters with lambda functions.
 This syntax was also chosen in order to simplify parsing, error checking, and compilation of lambda expressions.
-The full specification of the lambda expression syntax can be found in the :ref:`grammar_lambdas` section of the language grammar.
+The full specification of the lambda expression syntax can be found in the the :ref:`language grammar <grammar_lambdas>`.

 The compiler checks whenever possible that all variables in a lambda expression are either classified as free variables or as lambda